Tuesday, April 16, 2024

 The same is goes for Logan Kim's character, Podcast.
 He does add a little comic relief, but he wouldn't be missed if he wasn't a part of this.

-Still, I suppose after playing the same role for the fourth time, that initial enthusiasm tends to fade.
+Still, I suppose after playing the same role for the fourth time, that enthusiasm tends to fade.

 William Atherton returns as Walter Peck from the original, though now in a new political capacity.
 His concerns about 15-year-old Phoebe carrying a proton pack and catching ghosts are legit, but his animosity towards the Ghostbusters now seems unwarranted.
 It's as though he still holds a grudge because of how he was treated nearly 40 years ago.
 With the events of "Ghostbusters" and "Ghostbusters 2" referenced in this new movie, it doesn't make sense that he still thinks they're frauds.
 But he's an antagonist and those antagonists just keep on antagonizing.